-According to the National Park Service, nearly 90 percent of wildland fires in the United States are caused by humans.
+The United States now spends approximately $3 billion per year to fight fires in parks and forests.
+According to the National Park Service, nearly 90 percent of these wildland fires are caused by humans.
 The agency attributes “campfires left unattended, the burning of debris, negligently discarded cigarettes and intentional acts of arson” as the primary causes of these wildfires.

 Climate change may also play a role—recent years have seen fire seasons in the U.S. that are on average 78 days longer than in 1970.
 Forest Service scientists believe the acreage burned may double again by mid-century if trends toward longer droughts and hotter conditions continue.
 Regardless of the big-picture causes, we know that educating people about the dangers of uncontrolled fires is vitally important.